Shake It Off: Critical reception

 "Shake It Off" received mixed reviews upon release.
 Although positive reviews found the production catchy, critics deemed the track repetitive and lacking substance compared to Swift's works on Red.
 Randall Roberts from the Los Angeles Timess lauded the sound as "perfect pop confection" but found the lyrics shallow, calling them insensible to the political events at the time: "When lives are at stake and nothing seems more relevant than getting to the Actual Truth, liars and cheats can't and shouldn't be shaken off."
 In congruence, The Guardians Molly Fitzpatrick wrote that the lyrics fell short of Swift's songwriting abilities.

 Giving the song a three-out-of-five-stars score, Jeff Terich from American Songwriter regarded Swift's new direction as "a left-turn worth following".
 While Terich agreed that the lyrics were dismissive, he felt that critics should not have taken the song seriously because it was "pretty harmless".
 In a positive review, Jason Lipshutz from Billboard wrote: "Swift proves why she belongs among pop's queen bees ... the song sounds like a surefire hit."
 In a review of the album 1989, Alexis Petridis praised the lyrics for "twisting clichés until they sound original".
 In the words of Andrew Unterberger from Spin, while "Shake It Off" was musically a "red herring" that feels out of place on the album, it thematically represents Swift's new attitude on 1989, where she liberated herself from overtly romantic struggles to embrace positivity.
-Swift herself acknowledged the song as an outlier on 1989, and deliberately released it as the lead single to encourage audiences to explore the entire album and not just the singles.
+Swift herself acknowledged the song as an outlier on 1989, and she deliberately released it as the lead single to encourage audiences to explore the entire album and not just the singles.

 Retrospectively, Hannah Mylrea from NME considered "Shake It Off" an effective opener for Swift's 1989 era, which transformed her image to mainstream pop.
 While saying that "Shake It Off" was not one of the album's better songs, Rob Sheffield from Rolling Stone applauded it for "serving as a trailer to announce her daring Eighties synth-pop makeover".
-Nate Jones from Vulture agreed, but described the song's bridge as "the worst 24 seconds of the entire album".
+Nate Jones from Vulture agreed, but he described the song's bridge as "the worst 24 seconds of the entire album".
 In his 2019 ranking of Swift's singles, Petridis ranked "Shake It Off" third—behind "Blank Space" (2014) and "Love Story" (2008), lauding its "irresistible" hook and "sharp-tongued wit".
 Jane Song from Paste was less enthusiastic, placing "Shake It Off" among Swift's worst songs in her catalog: "Swift has a pattern of choosing the worst song from each album as the lead single."